Smart Mobs and the Crowd That Learned to Compute

 The Book

 Smart Mobs: The Next Social Revolution was originally published by Perseus in 2002 and later appeared from Basic Books.
-Open Library records a 2003 Basic Books edition at 266 pages, with subjects including technology and civilization, communication and culture, internet social aspects, and cellular telephones.
-Its table of contents moves from Tokyo texting culture and technologies of cooperation to reputation, wireless networks, collective action, and the final question of an "always-on panopticon" versus a cooperation amplifier.
+Current publisher records list the Basic Books trade paperback, ISBN 9780738208619, as a 288-page edition on sale October 16, 2003.
+Library and archive records preserve the original publication history and the book's range of subjects: technology and civilization, communication and culture, internet social aspects, cellular telephones, wireless networks, reputation, collective action, and the final question of an "always-on panopticon" versus a cooperation amplifier.

 Rheingold wrote before the iPhone, before mainstream social media had settled into platform form, before app stores, ride-hailing, livestreamed protest, QR-code check-ins, large-scale geolocation advertising, and generative AI agents.
 That makes the book useful as a fossil of perception.
 It catches the moment when mobile computing still looked like a set of loose pieces rather than a global behavioral layer.

 The book's strongest claim is that social coordination changes when communication, computation, identity, location, and reputation travel with the person.
 A crowd with phones is not just a crowd plus gadgets.
-It is a crowd with a nervous system.
+It is a crowd with a nervous system, and that nervous system can be civic, commercial, coercive, or all three at once.

 Coordination Becomes Infrastructure